etkayapar/bamRefine/README.md

 ## What is it?

 This is a BAM filtering/masking program that conditionally masks transition SNPs from BAM reads.

-In a nutshell, If a SNP is a transition and if its located on the ends of a BAM read.
-This ensures that, you are not using non-authentic SNPs that are most likely result of PMD(Post-mortem Damage).
-Therefore it is recommended that you use this program having PMD scores of your library and tweak the ```--pmd-length-threshold``` parameter accordingly.
+It designed to be an alternative to hard clipping first N bases of BAM reads with the suspicion of those regions containing non-authentic (post mortem damage artifact) SNPs, or ignoring transition SNPs alltogether.
+Instead, bamrefine masks the transition SNPs in the possible PMD regions from both ends of BAM reads (scope of the region specified by the user)

 ## Usage